Title

 Republic Act No. 11131: The Philippine Criminology Profession Act of 2018 regulates the practice of criminology in the Philippines, aiming to develop competent criminologists through licensure examinations and professional development programs, while establishing a regulatory board to enforce ethical standards and investigate complaints.

-The Act governs the examination, registration and licensure for criminologists; the supervision, control and regulation of the practice of criminology; the standardization and regulation of criminology education; the development of professional competence through Continuing Professional Development (CPD); and the integration of all criminology professional groups into an accredited professional organization.
+RA 11131 governs: (a) examination, registration, and licensure for criminologists; (b) supervision, control, and regulation of criminology practice; (c) standardization and regulation of criminology education; (d) development of professional competence through Continuing Professional Development (CPD); and (e) integration of criminology groups and membership of all registered criminologists to the accredited professional organization.

-Must be a natural-born Filipino citizen and resident of the Philippines; of good moral character; not convicted of any crime involving moral turpitude; a graduate of Bachelor of Science in Criminology with a post-graduate degree or a lawyer; a registered criminologist with at least 10 years of practice and 2 years teaching experience; a member in good standing of the APO but not an officer; and not affiliated with any criminology school or review center.
+They must be natural-born Filipino citizens, residents of the Philippines, of good moral character and sound mind/body, not convicted of offenses involving moral turpitude, graduates of BS Criminology with a post-graduate degree in Criminology or a lawyer in a recognized school, registered criminologists with at least ten (10) years practice including at least two (2) years teaching experience, members in good standing of the APO but not officers/trustees, and must not be faculty/staff/reviewers in criminology review courses and must have no direct/indirect pecuniary interest in such institutions.

 Analyze Cases Smarter, Faster